What to Know Before Buying a House Together Unmarried

-There are a number of things for unmarried couples to think through, before buying a house, such as:
+There are several things for unmarried couples to think through, before buying a house, such as:

 - Who applies for the mortgage?

 - How shall ownership be split (50/50, 60/40)?

 - How is the property titled to protect both parties?

 - Are housing costs split evenly or by percentage?